CSS 434

 initial step of research activity, i.e., reading research papers.

-Unlike reading textbooks, you are not required to acquire well-known
+Unlike reading textbooks, you are not supposed to memorize well-known

 facts but expected to summarize the key idea of each paper you have